U.S. Open Cup: History

 The competition dates back to 1913–1914, when it was known as the "National Challenge Cup".
-In 1999, U.S. Soccer honored patron Lamar Hunt by changing the official title of the tournament to the "Lamar Hunt U.S. Open Cup".
 The winners of the tournament were awarded the Dewar Cup, donated by Sir Thomas Dewar for the promotion of soccer in the United States in 1912, until it was retired due to poor condition in 1979.
 It was brought back into use by the United States Adult Soccer Association in 1997, but is now back on permanent display at the National Soccer Hall of Fame at Toyota Stadium in Frisco, Texas, and the recent winners of the tournament have been awarded a new, different trophy.
-Despite this, the name of each winning club is still added to the base of the original Dewar Cup.
+In addition to this, the name of each winning club is still added to the base of the original Dewar Cup.
+In 1999, U.S. Soccer honored patron Lamar Hunt by changing the official title of the tournament to the "Lamar Hunt U.S. Open Cup".

 The National Challenge Cup was the first truly national cup competition in the United States, as previous cups had been effectively relegated to regional status by the difficulties in coordination and travel caused by the size of the United States in the early 1900s.
 While U.S. Soccer had initially administered the competition, in 1985 they handed over management to the USASA.
-In 1995, U.S. Soccer resumed its administration of the competition.
+In 1995, U.S. Soccer resumed its administration of the competition, marking the beginning of the tournament's modern era.

-Maccabee Los Angeles of California and Bethlehem Steel of Pennsylvania both won the cup a record five times, while Greek American AA of New York and Seattle Sounders FC are tied for the record for most consecutive cup victories at three.
-The old NASL did not participate in the Open Cup.
+From the 1960s to the early 1990s, teams from top professional leagues including the NASL did not participate in the Open Cup.

 Since MLS' debut in 1996, MLS clubs have won the cup in all but one of those years.
 The Rochester Rhinos of the 2nd division A-League were surprise winners in 1999, defeating four MLS clubs, including the Colorado Rapids 2–0 in the championship match.
 The first professional team to win in the modern era were the Richmond Kickers of the USISL (the predecessor to the A-League, later known as the USL First Division, USL Pro, United Soccer League, and now as the USL Championship) in 1995, one year before the start of MLS.
 D.C.
 United were the first MLS team to win in 1996.